 In the majority of cases, the children are able to return to their families.
 Even after mediation, the project remains in close contact with the children and their families.

-In the first four years, the project has already returned 555 children to their families.
+In the last four years, the project has already returned 313 from 353 children to their families.
 87% of the children remained with their family on a permanent basis.

 More information about Cap Anamur can be found here: >> Cap Anamur